 It is proverbial that there is something universal about humor, yet, nothing translates with more difficulty from one culture to another than film comedy.
 Great exceptions, such as Chaplin and Laurel & Hardy, though they may have wound up making talkies, more or less depended on their genius for visual humor, and slapstick developed in an age when humor was silent.
 Once films started to speak, the rules changed, which is why highly verbal comics such as Groucho Marx are so difficult to render into another language.
 A pie in the face, a prat fall, or a piano falling downstairs cross cultural and language barriers much easier than trying to translate, "Bernstein is out in the corridor waxing wroth!"
 "Yeah?
 Well, tell him to get in here and let Roth wax himself for a while!"

 The Neapolitan comic Antonio De Curtis, known as Totò, is another example of humor that can be appreciated across cultures.
 True, he is often full of the verbal dexterity that only native speakers of Italian can appreciate, yet his flights of outrageous language are so often combined with pure visual humor that he is easily one of the most accessible of all film comics, language and culture notwithstanding.

-Totò films.
+favorite Totò films.
 If you want one where the pompous

-get their comeuppance, there's the train scene where he
+get their comeuppance, there's the train scene where

 taking each piece and carefully passing it out the